-Former NBA commissioner David Stern dies at 77
+Former NBA Commissioner David Stern dies at 77

 “As tough an adversary as he was across the table, he never failed to recognize the value of our players, and had the vision and courage to make them the focus of our league’s marketing efforts – building the NBA into the empire it is today,” the NBPA said.

 David Joel Stern was born Sept.
-22, 1942, in New York.
+22, 1942, in New York, where he grew up a Knicks fan and worked in his fathers’ deli.
 A graduate of Rutgers University and Columbia Law School, he was dedicated to public service, launching the NBA Cares program in 2005 that donated more than $100 million to charity in five years.

-He would begin looking internationally soon after becoming commissioner and the globalization of the game got an enormous boost in 1992 when Jordan, Johnson, and Bird played on the U.S. Olympic Dream Team that would bring the sport a new burst of popularity while storming to the gold medal in Barcelona.

-Stern capitalized on that by sending NBA teams to play preseason games against other NBA or international clubs and opened offices in other countries.
-The league staged regular-season games in Japan in 1991 and devoted significant resources to China, and Stern’s work there would pay off in 2008 when basketball was perhaps the most popular sport in the Beijing Olympics.

 Growth slowed near the end of his tenure.
 The worldwide economic downturn in the late 2000s all but wrecked his longtime hopes of expanding overseas and led to the second lockout, with owners wanting massive changes to the salary structure after losing hundreds of millions of dollars a year on their basketball teams, on top of losses in their personal businesses.

 He helped get them, and the league was thriving again by the time he left office.
-Stern said he felt the time was right, confident that he had groomed a worthy successor in Silver, who had worked at the league for more than two decades.
+Stern said he felt the time was right, confident that he had groomed a worthy successor in Silver.

+Silver, who worked for Stern for 22 years, is praised for his achievements since becoming commissioner.
+NHL Commissioner Gary Bettman also worked under Stern at the NBA, former NFL Commissioner Paul Tagliabue called him a great friend and ally on important issues, and many other executives in and out of sports have said they learned from the way Stern did business.

-Stern stayed busy, taking trips overseas on the league’s behalf, doing public speaking and consulting various companies.
+Stern stayed busy after leaving the league office, taking trips overseas on the NBA’s behalf, doing public speaking and consulting various companies.
 He was inducted to the Naismith Memorial Basketball Hall of Fame in 2014.

 Stern and his wife had two sons, Andrew and Eric.